About the ATPC

 - Held America’s first Payments 101 Congressional staff briefing

-- Participated in over 50 Congressional hearings on payments, cybersecurity, data privacy, the regulation of FinTech, and others
+- Attended and reported on over 50 Congressional hearings on payments, cybersecurity, data privacy, the regulation of FinTech, and others

 - Briefed the Obama and Trump Administrations, Department of Homeland Security and Department of Treasury and the National Cybersecurity and Communications Integration Center